-6. Concluding remarks
+6 Concluding remarks

 We have developed and tested a new way of recovering the risk-neutral probability density function (pdf) of an underlying asset from its corresponding option prices.
 Our approach is nonparametric and uses cubic splines.
+The core inversion problem is a quadratic programming (QP) problem with a convex objective function and linear equality constraints.